Hili, Dakshin Dinajpur: Transport

 At the time of partition in 1947, Hili railway station (now on Chilahati-Parbatipur-Santahar-Darshana line) got located in Pakistan and is now in Hakimpur Upazila of Bangladesh.

 Extension of the Eklakhi-Balurghat Branch Line to Hili was announced in the Rail Budget for 2010–11.
 Initial work for the 29.6 km Balurghat-Hili railway line has been taken up by Northeast Frontier Railway.
 In the initial stages major expenditure is anticipated for land acquisition.
 The estimates are around Rs.
 300 crores.
 166.281 ha of land is required to be acquired.
 District Magistrate, Dakshin Dinajpur is also involved in the process.
 The project is still undone due to some political issues.

 State Highway 10, originating from Malda Town terminates at Hili.

 Hili is well connected with its neighbouring & main cities of West Bengal by means of buses.
 There are plenty of private buses from Hili to Balurghat departing at the interval of 15 minutes.
 There is also government bus service NBSTC from Hili to Malda, Berhampore, Siliguri, Raiganj.

-Every evening a huge number of buses like Shyamoli paribahan, Royal Cruiser etc. departs for Kolkata & few buses also leaves for Siliguri and Coochbehar.
+Everyday, a huge number of buses like Shyamoli paribahan, Royal Cruiser etc. departs for Kolkata & few buses also leaves for Siliguri and Coochbehar.